Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: Replacement Partitions Using Cyclic Shifts

-Because $m = \operatorname*{id}$, the operation $\operatorname*{rot}$ maintains the position and the existence of hits in a permutation even though the letters of the hits are changed.
+\begin{thm} For even $n$, there are the same number of odd and even non $K$-avoiders in $S_n$. \end{thm} \begin{proof} Because $m = \id_c$, the operation $\operatorname*{rot}$ maintains the position and the existence of $K$-hits in a permutation even though the letters of the $K$-hits are changed.
+Therefore, a bijection from the even to the odd non $K$-avoiders in $S_n$ can be constructed by mapping each even non $K$-avoider $\omega$ to $\operatorname*{rot} \left( \omega \right)$.
+Indeed, because $n$ is even, $\operatorname*{rot}$ changes parity. \end{proof}

+The case where $n$ is odd is much more interesting.
+To compare the sizes of the two nontrivial classes, we want to compare the number of even and odd non $K$-avoiders in $S_n$.
+Restricting ourselves to $c > \frac{n}{2}$, we will go through a series of problem transformations, ultimately bringing us to an enumeration using the Catalan number.
+In particular, we will transform the problem from being

-\begin{defn}We will denote the sets of hit-huggers, non-avoiders, and hit-openers in $S_j$ as $H_j, N_j,$ and $P_j$, respectively.
+Lemma \ref{hit-ended --> non-avoiding} will perform the first transformation, and will require the following notation. \begin{defn} We will denote the sets of hit-huggers, non $K$-avoiders, and hit-openers in $S_j$ as $H_j, N_j,$ and $P_j$, respectively.
 A superscript of ``odd'' or ``even'' on the right restricts the set to elements of that parity.
 A subscript (respectively superscript) on the left restricts the set to elements that begin (respectively end) with the letter in the subscript (respectively superscript).
-For example, $_1N_{n-1}^{even}$ refers to the set of even non-avoiders that begin with $1$ in $S_{n-1}$. \end{defn}
+For example, $_1N_{n-1}^{even}$ refers to the set of even non $K$-avoiders that begin with $1$ in $S_{n-1}$. \end{defn}